Secodis/TSS-WEB/Controls/SSDLC_Secure-Dev-Environment.md

 4. **Avoid Local Identities:** Local user identities SHOULD not be used.
 Instead, use a centralized identity provider (IdP).

-5. **Code Disclosure:** Source and program code MUST NOT be made available to individuals outside the organization (e.g., within internet forums) without explicit clearance from the *IT security function*.
+5. **Avoid Code Disclosure:** Source and program code MUST NOT be made available to individuals outside the organization (e.g., within internet forums) without explicit clearance from the *IT security function*.

 6. **Periodic Scanning for Exposed Secrets:** Code repositories SHOULD be periodically scanned for exposed secrets (e.g., X.509 private keys or API keys).